AntonioFasano/winfire.js/README.md

     PS> winfire /help

 Note that this change is persistent.
-If you want to restore the original Wscript association, just use:
+If you want to restore the original `WScript` association, just use:

 	PS> cmd /c ftype jsfile=wscript.exe "%1" %*